SAP-archive/helm-broker/docs/releasing.md

 Every change in the master branch which passes all checks creates the `latest` tag and triggers the release.

 Every tag pushed to the repository triggers a new release.
-If the tag name matches the `x.y.0` version pattern, in which `0` is a revision, Prow CI build creates a release tag named `release-x.y`.

 ### Create a release from the master branch